Mikrozone-Server/KiCad-to-csv/README.md

 # KiCad to CSV library exporter

-Utility to export KiCad symbol libraries into CSV.
+Utility to export KiCad symbol's parameters from the symbol library to .csv format, even with user-defined fields.

 ## Prerequisites